New Cosponsor — Jul 23, 2012

 Length: 4 pages

-The “H.Res.” in “H.Res.
-651” means this is a House simple resolution in the United States Congress.
+This is a House simple resolution in the United States Congress (indicated by the “H.Res.” in “H.Res.
+651”).
 A simple resolution is used for matters that affect just one chamber of Congress, often to change the rules of the chamber to set the manner of debate for a related bill.
 It must be agreed to in the chamber in which it was introduced.
 It is not voted on in the other chamber and does not have the force of law.

 The committee chair determines whether a resolution will move past the committee stage.

 There have been no roll call votes related to this resolution.

 Civic Impulse.
 (2016).
 H.Res.
 651 — 112th Congress: Expressing the sense of the House of Representatives regarding the illicit ethnic and religious profiling ....
 Retrieved from https://www.govtrack.us/congress/bills/112/hres651